 Generally, by the second year, you will have taken the core seminar in your area of interest.
-By the end of your second year, you should have taken a total of 12 seminars for a total of 36 credits.
-Your coursework for the second year should be determined in consultation with your major adviser.
+By the end of your second year, you should have taken a total of 12 seminars (not including HIS 701) for a total of 36 credits.
+Your coursework for the second year should be determined in consultation with your major advisor.
 In addition to the core seminar, you must take at least two research seminars during the coursework phase of the program, generally one in each of the first two years of your program.

 In some cases, you can substitute Independent Reading (HIS 552) or Independent Research (HIS 612) for a regularly offered seminar, if an individual faculty member is willing to instruct you in a topic not offered that year.
-Whenever you take a 552 or 612, you must send the graduate school a description of the work you accomplished.
-The forms are available from the graduate office in the History Department.
+Whenever you take a 552 or 612, you must send Jennifer Darlak a copy of the syllabus (or faculty statement of support for the IR) at the beginning of the semester and a description of the work you accomplished at the end.
+The forms are available from the graduate office in the Department of History.

 Although you can receive credit for a maximum of three independent courses in your first two years, the department recommends that you enroll in regular seminars as much as possible.
-An organized seminar-in which students and instructor together discuss common readings and provide feedback on research and writing-generally offers a much richer intellectual experience than independent study, even when the latter is well supervised.
+An organized seminar- in which students and instructor together discuss common readings and provide feedback on research and writing-generally offers a much richer intellectual experience than independent study, even when the latter is well supervised.